Genivia/ugrep/README.md

 `[abc-e]`  | one character `a`,`b`,`c`,`d`,`e`
 `[^abc-e]` | one character not `a`,`b`,`c`,`d`,`e`,`/`
 `[!abc-e]` | one character not `a`,`b`,`c`,`d`,`e`,`/`
-`/`        | when used at the begin of a glob, matches working directory `**/`      | zero or more directories
+`/`        | when used at the beginning of a glob, matches working directory `**/`      | zero or more directories
 `/**`      | when at the end of a glob, matches everything after the `/` `\?`       | a `?` or any other character specified after the backslash